norvig/paip-lisp/docs/chapter18.md

 (However, Lee is only a novice Othello player; his real interest is in speech recognition; see [Waibel and Lee 1991](B9780080571157500285.xhtml#bb1285).)
 There are other programs that also play at a high level, but they have not been written up in the AI literature as Iago and Bill have.

 In this section we present an evaluation function based on Iago's, although it also contains elements of Bill, and of an evaluation function written by Eric Wefald in 1989.
-The evaluation function makes use of two main features: *mobilityand edge stability*.
+The evaluation function makes use of two main features: *mobility and edge stability*.

 ### Mobility